Aenorieg/FinalProject/README.md

 ![image](https://github.com/Aenorieg/FinalProject/blob/master/DE%20genes%20top%20to%20bottom.png)

 ## Summarize results for genes using mean-difference plots that highlight differentially expressed genes
+If efit is used, will have read, black and blue genes.
+Since tfit is used, all genes are black.
 ```{r}
 plotMD(tfit, column=1, status=dt[,1], main=colnames(tfit)[1],
        xlim=c(-8,13))